-Field QC samples will be collected and analyzed as part of the 2017 groundwater and surface water monitoring programs and in accordance with the project quality assurance program.

-Details for collection and submittal of quality assurance and quality control samples are also discussed in the QAPP (Hydrometrics, 2015).
+Field QC samples will be collected and analyzed as part of the 2018 groundwater and surface water monitoring programs and in accordance with the project quality assurance program.
+Details for collection and submittal of quality assurance and QC samples are also discussed in the QAPP (Hydrometrics, 2015).